mjdrushton/potential-pro-fit/docs/examples/spreadsheet_example.rst

 * **Create Spreadsheet:**

   * The original Jackson and Read paper surveyed the following ranges: :math:`750 \leq A \leq 2200`\ eV and :math:`0.2 \leq \rho \leq 0.5`\ Å [Read2010]_\ .
 These ranges have also been adopted for the present example.
-  * To support the spreadsheet minimiser, the :ref:`ppgrid <tools_ppmakegrid>` tool is provided.
+  * To support the spreadsheet minimiser, the :ref:`ppgrid` tool is provided.
 This allows CSV formatted grids to be generated that sample a given range with a given grid-resolution.
 In order to create a 20⨉20 grid with the required ranges and write this into a file names ``spreadsheet.csv`` use the following command

     .. code-block:: bash